Rebel Women of Sunderland

 Sunderland creatives, illustrator Kathryn Robertson, a recent graduate of University of Sunderland, and writer Jessica Andrews, who recently won the Portico Prize for her debut novel, Saltwater, were commissioned to produce portraits and tell the stories of the women.

-This project is produced as part of Sunderland Culture’s Great Place programme, funded by Arts Council England and National Lottery Heritage Fund, and in partnership with Sunderland’s Heritage Action Zone and Open Heritage.
+This project was produced as part of Sunderland Culture’s Great Place programme, funded by Arts Council England, National Lottery Heritage Fund and The University of Sunderland, and in partnership with Sunderland’s Heritage Action Zone and Open Heritage.